 The economics major serves as excellent preparation for careers in a wide variety of fields, including economic analysis, banking, accounting, consulting, health administration, finance, business management, teaching, and international affairs.
-The major also provides a solid foundation for students wishing to pursue graduate studies in economics, business, public policy, and law.
+The economics major also provides a solid foundation for students wishing to pursue graduate studies in economics, public policy, business, and law.